couchbaselabs/tuqtng/docs/n1ql-v1.md

 The FROM clause is optional.
 When it is omitted, the input for the execution of the query is a single empty object.
 This allows for the evaluation of N1QL expressions that do not depend on any data.

-The most common form of the FROM clause is specifying a single identifier which identifies a database or bucket name.
+The most common form of the FROM clause is specifying a single identifier which identifies a bucket name.
 The bucket name can optionally be prefixed by an explicit pool name.
 When not specified the current default pool is used.
 In this form, an alias can optionally be specified with the AS clause.
 When spcified this alias is the identifier used to explicitly refer to this data source in the query.
-If omitted, the data source is referred to using the database name itself.
+If omitted, the data source is referred to using the bucket name itself.

 Another usage of the FROM clause specifies a path within a bucket.
 In this form, for each document in the specified bucket, the sub-path is evaluated and that value becomes the input to the query.
 If a literal integer array index is used it must be non-negative.
 If any of the elements of the path are NULL or MISSING for a document in the bucket, that document will not contribute any canidate objects to the rest of the query.
 For example: